The Anatomy of an Estimate: How We Scope

 The “Known Unknowns” are the yellow part of the target and can be unpredictable.
 As a result, we will build a project variance at 15% to allow for expansion to fit the breadth of the project accordingly.
 Every project will have a requirements-gathering stage to help uncover these Known Unknowns.
 The more use cases we unearth during our initial assessment, the more Known Unknowns we can see.
 For example, we may know there are departments or processes that need to be addressed, but we and/or the client may not know the complexity yet.
 While we’ve accounted for the time it will take to further address those Known Unknowns, we can’t confirm what they are in their entirety.
 This is evaluated in the requirements gathering period.

 Unknown Unknowns (RED)

 “Unknown Unknowns”, the red section, stem from specific business requirements that don’t arise until after the sales discovery and requirements gathering phases.
 Sometimes the client was completely unaware of an Unknown Unknown, or the project itself may have revealed a new need.
 That’s okay.
 It happens.
 It is for this reason that our agreements allow for addendums - to account for the use cases that were not initially addressed.
 In some cases, the Unknown Unknowns can be addressed within the agreement by leveraging the project variance.

 Market rate is established after we perform a yearly comparison for companies with similar tenure, qualifications, size, awards, and certifications.
 Discounts are applied to all nonprofit organizations and are secured for the length of the agreement.

 Accuracy of the estimate

-Considering all these variables, we are astonishingly accurate in our estimates.
-We have a very high accuracy rate when it comes to scoping our implementations.
-Some of this comes from experience, but most is due to the preparation and having a solid system with tested processes in place.
+Considering all these variables, we have a very high accuracy rate when it comes to scoping our implementations.
+Some of this comes from our fifteen years of experience in the space, but most is due to preparation and having a solid system with tested processes in place.
 To see just how accurate our estimates are, reach out to us for a complimentary consultation.